 Place the Harry Potter series side by side and see how much thicker The Half Blood Prince is than all the others – almost three times as long as the first two books, in fact.
 After the first two books, the following volumes got progressively longer, as J.K.
 Rowling had made a name for herself by then.

 But if you are just starting out, the publisher is in control.
+How many words you should write is how many the publisher wants you to write.
 Here are the best practices for word counts in the publishing industry today.

 - Word count for children’s books